Karaka-Management/User-Guide/setup/install.md

 sudo a2enmod rewrite
 sudo a2enmod headers

+sudo service apache2 restart
 ```

 ## Php

-The minimum php version requirement in the following installation guide is version 8.0.
+The minimum php version requirement in the following installation guide is version 8.2.

 ### Windows